flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b5-spellweaver/features.md

 - **start challenge option:** starts a timer and makes opponents appear regularly.
 When the timer runs out, you'll be able to see your final score
 - **spawn buttons** where you can spawn enemies yourself
 - **two types of enemies** with different health points
-- **three different types of spells**, with an intensity is based on the WER
+- **three different types of spells**, with an intensity based on the WER
 - magical and gloomy game environment and game sounds
 - **info buttons** for the gameplay, licences and data processing